The Dual Admission Program

 Coordinated Academic Advising

-The Dual Admission application process is streamlined, allowing students to apply to both a community college and a CSUS university at the same time.
+The Dual Admission application process is streamlined, allowing students to apply to both a community college and a CSU institution at the same time.
 Students must designate which of the four universities they plan to attend.
-A new Web page has been launched to provide students with information about the new Dual Admission Program.
-Brochures and applications are now also available.

 Please visit the Dual Admission Program website to learn more information.